 The water & sanitation tariffs are proposed to increase by 6, 0% considering economic viability of Harry Gwala District Municipality for the ensuing year.
-The proposed tariff increase is at 6, 0% below the inflation rate forecast of 5, 2% as forecasted by the National Treasury.

-Chart 4: The Chart below presents the budget summary for the 2019-20 budget year categorized by revenue sources
+Chart 3: The Chart below presents the budget summary for the 2020-21 budget year categorised by revenue sources

-2. CAPEX
+1. CAPEX